RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 - **Systems of differential equations:** Solving systems of DEs using eigenvalues; homogeneous first-order systems; systems with linearly independent eigenvectors; systems without linearly independent eigenvectors; nonhomogeneous systems.
 - **Further explorations:** Higher-order DEs and their connection to systems; Laplace transform methods.

 There are many sub-topics that you'll be learning and practicing throughout the course.
-However, there are twelve **Foundational Skills** that are essential for all students to master.
+However, there are eleven **Foundational Skills** that are essential for all students to master.
 These are listed in Appendix A, Foundational Skills.

 ### The flow of a typical week